MicrosoftDocs/EMDocs/EMDocs/Solutions/fasttrack-center-benefit-process-for-ems-microsoft-responsibilities.md

 -   Establish the timeline for remediation activities.

--   Provide a remediation checklist.
+-   Provide a remediation checklist for both Intune and Azure AD Premium.

 ## Remediate phase

--   Hold conference calls with you according to the agreed-upon schedule to review the progress of the remediation activities.
+-   Hold conference calls with you according to the agreed-upon schedule to review the progress of the remediation activities, for example, guide you through installation pre-requisites prior onboarding a Microsoft cloud service.

--   Assist with running tools to identify and remediate issues and with interpreting the results.

 ## Enable phase
 Provide guidance about: